43rd Indiana Infantry Regiment: Early movements

-Up to this point, the 43rd Indian had not seen any real action, but this was about to change.
+Up to this point, the 43rd Indiana Regiment had not seen any real action, but this was about to change.
 Upon their arrival in Arkansas, the regiment was ordered to move up the White River, where a few insignificant skirmishes were fought with local Confederate militia.
 While camped at Clarendon, some unarmed, swimming soldiers of the 43rd were sniped at from the woods across the river.
 After their comrades returned fire with no discernible effect, the Hoosiers retaliated for the incident by taking every piece of furniture from each house in the village, which they then chopped up and used for firewood.

 After joining Leonard F. Ross's abortive Yazoo Pass Expedition in Mississippi in early 1863 (where marshy ground prevented the regiment—or any Federal Army units—from playing any significant role), the regiment returned to duty in Arkansas, where it would meet its first great test.